-University of Amsterdam Radio Telescopes (Antennas)

-Radio photons are too wimpy to do very much - we cannot usually detect individual photons - e.g. optical photons of 600 nanometre => 2 eV or 20000 Kelvin (hv/kT) - e.g. radio photons of 1 metre => 0.000001 eV or 0.012 Kelvin Ŵ Photon counting in the radio is not usually an option, we must think classically in terms of measuring the source electric field etc. i.e. the best we can do is for the incoming EM-wave electric field oscillations to induce voltage oscillations in a conductor.
+Radio Telescopes (Antennas) Radio photons are too wimpy to do very much - we cannot usually detect individual photons - e.g. optical photons of 600 nanometre => 2 eV or 20000 Kelvin (hv/kT) - e.g. radio photons of 1 metre => 0.000001 eV or 0.012 Kelvin Ŵ Photon counting in the radio is not usually an option, we must think classically in terms of measuring the source electric field etc. i.e. measure the voltage oscillations induced in a conductor (antenna) by the incoming EMwave.
+Example: